notNullThen/saucedemo-pw/README.md

 3. Click the "Login" button
     - See the page didn't execute the XSS payload
     - See the "Epic sadface: Username and password do not match any
+    - See user didn't log in
 4. Click the error message Clode (X) button
     - See the error message disappears

-#### Session cookie attributes test - finds vulnerability
+#### Session cookies attributes test - finds vulnerability

 ( *'.skip' option is applied to this test* )
 1. Navigate to https://www.saucedemo.com/
 2. Set valid "Username" and "Password" credentials
 3. Click the "Login" button
     - See the sort container appears
-    - See the session cookie has Secure and HttpOnly attributes
+    - See the session cookies have Secure and HttpOnly attributes

 #### Navigate Inventory, Inventory Items and Cart page without logging in